-Remote radios have a Test Mode which presents a real time visual display of the RSSI on the LED Display panel.
-This can be used to adjust the antenna for optimum signal strength.
+Remote radio and repeater station radios have a Test Mode which presents a real time visual display of the RSSI on the LED Display panel.
+This can be used to adjust the antenna for optimum signal strength (see 'Maintenance > Test Mode' on page 263 for Test Mode options).